-Semana Santa also known as Holy Week in English, celebrates the last days of Christ's life, the Crucifixion and Resurrection, as well as the end of Lent.
-Semana Santa is observed with a range of celebrations, from the most solemnly religious, to a mix of pagan/Catholic, to commercial.
+Semana Santa, which culminates in Easter Sunday, is one of the most important times of the year throughout Latin America.
+Semana Santa celebrates the last days of Christ's life, the Crucifixion and Resurrection, as well as the end of Lent.
+The Holy Week is observed in many different countries with a range of celebrations, from the solemnly religious to the more commercial and secular.

 What Happens During Semana Santa?

 Throughout Latin America, Semana Santa spurs masses, religious observations, prayer meetings, and thousands of devout Catholics paying homage everywhere you go.
 In many communities, passion plays are put on to reenact the crucifixion of Christ.
 Also during this week, many schools and offices are closed and you can expect resort areas, like Cancun or Cartagena, to be crowded as people take advantage of the time off during the holiday.

 Interesting Traditions by Country

 Latin America covers a wide area and even though many people in Central and South America share Christianity as a common religion, traditions can vary depending on what country you're in.
 Here are some of the Holy Week traditions you might witness throughout Latin America that are unique to their own countries or specific regions or towns: